apex-enterprise-patterns/fflib-apex-common-builder/README.md

 - Builder Extension library to fflib-apex-common.
 - This is currently work in progress.
-- For more backgronud and community discussion see [here](https://github.com/financialforcedev/fflib-apex-common/pull/77).
+- For more background and community discussion see [here](https://github.com/financialforcedev/fflib-apex-common/pull/77) and [here](https://github.com/financialforcedev/fflib-apex-common/pull/100).
+- For sample usage, see [here](https://github.com/financialforcedev/fflib-apex-common-samplecode/pull/6).
+- MavensMate templates are available [here](https://github.com/joeferraro/MavensMate-Templates/pull/18).